kammitama5/kammitama5.github.io/_posts/2021-6-22-Tuesday-June-22nd.md

 ## RLOS midpoint
 - Yes; it's that time for the mid-point presentation.
 - Here are my slides for today's event with MSR mentors!
 You know if given the chance, I ironically will add a word cloud haha.
 Just to get on the nerves of people who hate them :) Being annoying is so much fun haha (puts on troll hat).
+I am also SUPER excited to be able to put rabbits in my slides <3.
+This one is a [Vowpalwabbit](https://en.wikipedia.org/wiki/Vowpal_Wabbit), but close enough :)

 <img src="/images/vowpalmid1.png" width="600">